goto-bus-stop/item-selection/readme.md

 ```

 An `itemSelection` is immutable by default, i.e. it returns a new selection
 object.
-Use `require('item-selection/mutable')` if you want to mutate the
+Use `import itemSelection from 'item-selection/mutable'` if you want to
-current selection object instead.
+mutate the current selection object instead.

 ## API